libretro/RetroArch/README.md

    - PlayStation3
    - Xbox 360 (Libxenon/XeXDK)
+   - Xbox 1
-   - Wii (Libogc)
+   - Wii, Gamecube (Libogc)
    - Raspberry Pi
+   - Android
+   - iOS

 # Dependencies (PC)

-RetroArch requires these libraries to build:
+On Windows, RetroArch can run with only Win32 as dependency.
+On Linux, you need:

-   - SDL
+   - GL headers
+   - X11 headers and libs, or EGL/KMS/GBM

+OSX port of RetroArch still requires SDL 1.2 libraries.

 RetroArch can utilize these libraries if enabled:

    - nvidia-cg-toolkit
    - libxml2 (GLSL XML shaders)
    - libfreetype2 (TTF font rendering on screen)
-   - libsamplerate

 RetroArch needs at least one of these audio driver libraries: